 Cosmetic, functional, and reconstructive surgical treatment of abnormalities of the face and neck and ear.

-Treating: deviated septum, rhinoplasty (nose), face lift, cleft palate, drooping eyelids, hair loss and other ear deformities.
+Treating: deviated septum, rhinoplasty (nose), face lift, cleft palate, drooping eyelids, hearing loss and other ear deformities.

 Disorders of the nose and sinuses.